tytydraco/yessleep/out/I_recently_started_working_at_a_fast_food_restaurant_Something_weird_happened_during_the_night_shift_PART_2.md

 Rick stood there and watched me as I got back in my car and drove back to the restaurant.

-I was now more confused and scared than ever, but I knew one thing for sure: Rick *really* didn't want me to talk to Jorge.
+I was now more confused and scared than ever, but I knew one thing for sure: this guy *really* didn't want me to talk to Jorge.

 [I decided that it was now more crucial than ever for us to meet.](https://www.reddit.com/user/NicolasCurcio/)